rsocket/rsocket/Protocol.md

 ## Fragmentation And Reassembly

 PAYLOAD frames and all REQUEST frames may represent a large object and MAY need to be fragmented to fit within the Frame Data size.
 When this occurs, the __F__ flag indicates if more fragments follow the current frame (or not).

 ## Stream Sequences and Lifetimes

 Streams exists for a specific period of time.
 So an implementation may assume that Stream IDs are valid for a finite period of time.
-This period of time is bound by, at most, the lifetime of the underlying transport protocol connection lifetime.
+This period of time is bound by either a) the lifetime of the underlying transport protocol connection, or b) the lifetime of a session if resumability is used to extend the session across multiple transport protocol connections.
 Beyond that, each interaction pattern imposes lifetime based on a sequence of interactions between Requester and Responder.

 In the section below, "RQ -> RS" refers to Requester sending a frame to a Responder.
 And "RS -> RQ" refers to Responder sending a frame to a Requester.

 In the section below, "*" refers to 0 or more and "+" refers to 1 or more.

-Once a stream has "terminated", the Stream ID can be "forgotten" by the Requester and Responder.
-An implementation MAY re-use an ID at this time, but it is recommended that an implementation not aggressively re-use IDs.
+Once a stream has "terminated", the Stream ID can be "forgotten" by the Requester and Responder, but the Stream ID MUST NOT be re-used.
+See [Stream Identifier](#stream-identifiers) for more information.

 <a name="stream-sequences-request-response"></a>
 ### Request Response